 ATCA Backplane zone 3 of L1Topo is used for real-time data transmission.
 The input data enter L1Topo optically through the backplane.
 The fibres are fed via four to five blind-mate backplane connectors that can carry up to 72 fibres each.
 In the baseline design 48-way connectors will be used.
 The optical signals are converted to electrical signals in 12-fibre receivers.
 For reason of design density miniPOD receivers will be used.
 The electrical high-speed signals are routed into two FPGAs, where they are de-serialised in MGT receivers; the parallel data are presented to the FPGA fabric.
 The two FPGAs operate on their input data independently and in parallel.
 High bandwidth, low latency parallel data paths allow for real-time communication between the two processors.
-The final results are transmitted towards the CTP on both optical fibres and electrical cables.
-The electrical signals are routed via an extension mezzanine module.
+The final results are transmitted towards the CTP on optical fibres.
+Some limited bandwidth of low latency, electrical connectivity can be made available via a mezzanine module.

 Figure 1 shows a conceptual drawing of L1Topo.
 The real-time processor FPGAs are labelled A and B. They are surrounded by the optical receivers.
-Non-real-time module control functionality is implemented on FPGA C, as well as on Mezzanine modules (X, Z, I).
-More detailed diagrams are shown in section 3.
+Non-real-time module control functionality is implemented FPGA C. More detailed diagrams are shown in section 3.